Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Sp atial R easoning In tegrated G enerator Spatial Reasoning Integrated Generator

+In SPRING's spatial reasoning module, the RNN’s role is to model the implicit preference distribution for each decision based on prior decisions, the input image, and the object class being added (e.g., chair, couch, table).
+This implicit preference distribution captures implicit qualities like aesthetics and naturalness, which are best learned from data.
+Deep learning methods, such as RNNs, excel at extracting this type of nuanced knowledge from datasets.

-In this work, the primary network of the SRM is made up of 3 gated recurrent units followed by a dense layer, and a Softmax activated output layer.
-GRUs use a hidden state to preserve information across time, and manage that information using internal reset and update gates.
-This hidden state is initialized from a vector produced by the scene encoder within the perception module.
-The scene encoder is a pretrained ResNet18 backbone augmented with a dense layer.
-The purpose of this network is to extract features from the scene as a whole.
+\textbf{RNN architecture.} Our RNN neural component is implemented using gated recurrent units (GRUs) \cite{gru}.
+The background image is encoded by an encoder network as the initial hidden state of the RNN.
+Starting from this state, the SRM decides the bounding box of each object to be generated sequentially.
+Moreover, the locations of the bounding boxes are further filtered by a symbolic reasoning module to ensure constraint satisfaction.
+Specifically, the pipeline is made up of 3 leaky-ReLU-activated gated recurrent units followed by a dense layer, and a Softmax activated output layer.
+Each GRU inputs and outputs a 4-size vector.
+GRUs use a hidden state to preserve information across time, and manage that information using internal (learned) reset and update gates.
+This hidden state vector (size 500) is initialized from a vector produced by the scene encoder within the perception module (see Section \ref{sec:scene_encoder}).
 The hidden state is also updated by a simple variable encoder, which produces a vector for each positional variable of each object to let the GRUs know that a new object or variable has started, and to encode the object class and variable type.

-Figure \ref{fig:rollout} shows the processes of generating two coordinates $x_1$ and $y_1$ using the proposed neural network module, including the encoding at the start of each variable.

-\textbf{Symbolic Reasoning in the SRM.} The SRM leverages symbolic reasoning to filter RNN output to generate object locations satisfying user specifications.
-The SRM's GRU network outputs a decision string for each positional variable by sampling tokens from the probability distribution output from the iterative refinement process until a conclusive value is reached.
-At the beginning of a string, the start token is given as input and the variable encoder adds information to the GRU state vector.
-The decisions are sampled based on the probabilities output by the spatial reasoning module.
-For example, if the module outputs the scores $[left: 75\%, right: 5\%, stop: 20\%]$, the spatial reasoning module will select ``left'' 75\% of the time, ``right'' 5\% of the time, and will choose to stop 20\% of the time and to choose the middle value of the current range.
+This encoding is added (summed) to the state vector directly.